privacybydesign/irma-documentation/yivi-docs/docs/technical-overview.md

 Each IRMA issuer has an Idemix private key, which it must keep secret as it is used when issuing credentials, and a corresponding public key which is distributed to attribute verifiers and Yivi apps in the IRMA scheme.
 An issuer may issue multiple credential types (and a scheme may contain many issuers).

 Issuers cannot independently create credential types and start issuing them to Yivi app users: the credential type must first be included in an [IRMA scheme](schemes.md) by the scheme manager.
-In case of the default scheme `pbdf` of the Yivi app, this is the [Privacy by Design Foundation](https://privacybydesign.foundation/issuance/).
+In case of the default scheme `pbdf` of the Yivi app, this is the Privacy by Design Foundation.

 When verifying IRMA attributes, out of all possible attributes the verifier could ask for, it must decide which attributes suite its purposes best.
 In order to be able to make this decision, it is important that for each credential type it is clearly documented how the attributes are obtained, and how it is ensured that they indeed belong to the person that receives them.
-For each credential type in the `pbdf` scheme, this is documented on the [Privacy by Design Foundation website](https://privacybydesign.foundation/issuance/).
+For each credential type in the `pbdf` scheme, this is documented in the [attribute index](https://attribute-index.yivi.app/en/pbdf.html).

 ## IRMA PIN codes using the keyshare server